Electrical in Daytona Beach, FL

 Home / Daytona Beach / Electrical

-1 trusted electrical pro serving Daytona Beach and nearby areas.
+3 trusted electrical pros serving Daytona Beach and nearby areas.
 Compare services, ratings, and contact directly — no lead fees.

 Looking for the best electrical in Daytona Beach, Florida?
-We track 1 verified local electrical pro serving Daytona Beach, Volusia County, and surrounding neighborhoods including Daytona Beach Shores, Beachside, LPGA International.
+We track 3 verified local electrical pros serving Daytona Beach, Volusia County, and surrounding neighborhoods including Daytona Beach Shores, Beachside, LPGA International.
+Collectively they've earned 5 Google reviews at an average of 2.6★.
 Daytona Beach is known as Daytona International Speedway, a hard-packed sand beach you can drive on, and a strong motorsports identity.
 It's coastal central FL at far lower cost than Atlantic SE Florida — popular with motorsports fans and retirees.
 Climate here: humid subtropical inland — hottest summers in the state, daily afternoon thunderstorms, mild winters with occasional 30°F nights. central FL is the lightning capital of the US — surge protection and grounding are major focus areas.
-For electrical specifically, local homeowners plan around lightning capital of the US, sinkholes in the Brooksville Ridge, both Atlantic and Gulf hurricane reach.
+For electrical specifically, local homeowners plan around lightning capital of the US, sinkholes in the Brooksville Ridge, both Atlantic and Gulf hurricane reach. $100–$170/hr · panel upgrade $1,800–$4,200.
 Florida electrical work is its own animal — humidity, salt air, and hurricane-grade requirements mean DIY work routinely fails inspection and gets ripped out.
 The electricians below are licensed Florida ECs (Electrical Contractors), handle panel upgrades, EV chargers, whole-home generators, hurricane-rated wiring, lighting, and 24/7 emergency repairs.
 All carry liability insurance and pull permits as part of their work.

 All Electrical in Daytona Beach